ferd/pobox/README.md

 - Implement `give_away` and `heir` functionality to PO Boxes
 - Provide default filter functions in a new module
-- Add the PO Box's pid in the `newdata` messages so a process can own more than one PO Box. (breaks current API)
-- Keep internal queue and stack sizes as manual O(1) counters rather than dynamically recalculating sizes O(n). (backwards incompatible internal state)

 ## Changelog

+- 0.2.0: Added PO Box's pid in the `newdata` message so a process can own more than a PO Box.
+Changed internal queue and stack size monitoring to be O(1) in all cases.
 - 0.1.1: adding `keep_old` queue, which blocks new messages from entering a filled queue.
 - 0.1.0: initial commit